Alfresco/alfresco-ng2-components/docs/content-services/components/search-filter.component.md

 | [Slider](search-slider.component.md) | `slider` | Selects a single numeric value in a given range that a field may contain |
 | [Text](search-text.component.md) | `text` | Specifies a text value that a field may contain |

-See the individual [search widget](../../lib/content-services/search/search-widget.interface.ts) pages for full details of their usage and settings.
+See the individual [Search Widget](../interfaces/search-widget.interface.md) pages for full details of their usage and settings.

 You can also implement your own custom search widgets.
-See the [`SearchWidget`](../../lib/content-services/search/search-widget.interface.ts) interface page for full details of how to do this.
+See the [Search Widget Interface](../interfaces/search-widget.interface.md) interface page for full details of how to do this.

 #### Widget settings